seanbreckenridge/exobrain/shell/bash_notes/README.md

 readonly FLAGS
 ```

-Dont need to quote variables in arithmetic subshells
+Don't need to quote variables in arithmetic subshells

 ```
 if (( $# > 3 )); then